In Part One of this step-by-step tutorial series, we cover the basics of how to use widgets in WordPress.

-Go back to your Widgets panel …
+Next, go back to your Widgets section …

 Step 4 – Add a Text widget.

-(Dragging and dropping your Text widget)
+(Dragging and dropping your WordPress text widget)

-Step 5 – Configure the text widget.
+Step 5 – Configure the widget.

 *** If using WordPress version pre-4.8 ***

-(Automatically add paragraphs option not checked)
+(Automatically add paragraphs option unchecked)

-Here is some text with Automatically add paragraphs option ticked …
+Here is some text added to a Text widget with Automatically add paragraphs option ticked …

-(Automatically add paragraphs box ticked)
+(Automatically add paragraphs option selected)

-Step 6 – Refresh your web browser.
+Step 6 – Refresh the web browser.

 (Clickable button widget on sidebar)

-Step 7 – Test your button.
+Step 7 – Test the button.

-(Test your text widget)
+(Test your clickable button)

-- If you don’t want your image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+- If you don’t want to center the image inside the sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
 The image will then be left-aligned.

-Click here to continue reading:
+Click here to keep reading: